 The Committees of the Council are the following SIMRAC, MRAC, MOHAC, Audit, MITHAC, HRRAC and CTAC are established with the following functions:

-- MRAC advises the Council on proposed regulatory changes, guidelines for codes of practice; and on national standards to be approved by the South African Bureau of Standards.
+Advises the Council on proposed regulatory changes, guidelines for codes of practice; and on national standards to be approved by the South African Bureau of Standards.

-- MOHAC is tasked to advise the Council on health policies, standards, systems and procedures related to occupational health risks, health regulations, health research and health data.
+Is tasked to advise the Council on health policies, standards, systems and procedures related to occupational health risks, health regulations, health research and health data.

-- SIMRAC reviews OHS risks and establishes the need for OHS research projects; establishes criteria for determining the funding of health and safety research; evaluates research proposals; and oversees the research programme and the technology transfer of research outcomes.
+Reviews OHS risks and establishes the need for OHS research projects; establishes criteria for determining the funding of health and safety research; evaluates research proposals; and oversees the research programme and the technology transfer of research outcomes.

-- Audit Committee is established in terms of Treasury Regulation 27.1.1 to assist the Council in discharging its duties relating to the safeguarding of assets, the operation of adequate systems, control processes and the preparation of accurate financial reporting and statements in compliance with all applicable legal requirements and accounting standards.
+Is established in terms of Treasury Regulation 27.1.1 to assist the Council in discharging its duties relating to the safeguarding of assets, the operation of adequate systems, control processes and the preparation of accurate financial reporting and statements in compliance with all applicable legal requirements and accounting standards.

 Mandate of MITHAC to provide advice and reliable information on occupational health policies and regulatory mechanisms that impact on TB & HIV/AIDS in the mining sector of South Africa;